 The University's Policy on Access to Student Academic Records can be found on the Governing Council web site at http://www.governingcouncil.utoronto.ca/policies.

-Address information (mailing and permanent) must be viewed and updated on ACORN at www.acorn.utoronto.ca or in your College Registrar’s Office.
+Address information (mailing and permanent) must be viewed and updated on ACORN at www.acorn.utoronto.ca.
 It is the student’s responsibility to ensure that the mailing address is kept up-to-date on ACORN.

 As a student at the University of Toronto, you have automatic access to the Information Commons, which is your passport to e-mail, the library and the Internet.
 Once you have your TCard, you must activate your University of Toronto e-mail account.
 Setting up a UTmail+ account is mandatory; see "University Policy on Official Correspondence with Students" at: http://www.governingcouncil.utoronto.ca/policies.htm.